 What does “takusan” mean in Japanese?

-Grammatically “takusan” is not an adverb, but native speakers normally use it as an adverb of degree to mean ‘many’, ‘much’, or such in Japanese.
-Basically, they write it in hiragana, but in this blog post I will explain it in detail based on its kanji expression.
+Grammatically “takusan” is not really an adverb, but native speakers use it quite often as an adverb of quantity to mean ‘many’, ‘much’, or such in Japanese.
+Usually it is written in hiragana, but in this blog post I will explain it in detail based on its kanji expression.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to better understand this Japanese adverb of degree more clearly.
+My explanations would help Japanese learners better understand this adverb of quantity more clearly.
 Then, let’s get started!

 Contents